 The Program established the Maryland Veterans Service Animal Program Fund in the Maryland Department of Veterans Affairs.
 Donations to the fund are disbursed by the Department to participating organizations to reimburse for costs associated with training and placing a service dog with a military veteran.
 Disbursements will also be made, assuming funding is available, to equine therapy programs serving veterans.

-Are you a veteran seeking a service animal?
+Are you a veteran seeking a service animal or equine therapy?

 contact one of these organizations to learn more and to apply